jackokring/KRTPluginADemo/docs/KRTPluginJ.md

 # Captain's Log `KRTPluginJ`

+[Latest](#Latest) Auto jump to where the "edit limit" is plus addition forward ...
+Auto insert on save?

 So the `make` works, but te modules are nowhere near ready.
 I'm making the "standard" `plugin.cpp`/`plugin.hpp` for all my future plugins.
 A generic project starter.
 I've abstracted the edits when making modules to be in `modules.hpp` (for the list of module sources) and `menus.txt` (for the context menus and threaded signalling).

 Sayc, sarc .ASM a bound?